codr7/g-fu/v1/doc/raw_closures.md

 g-fu quasi-quotes using `'` and splices using `%`, `_` is used for missing values and `..` to splat sequences.

 ### The Environment
-Peeling the functional layer off a closure leaves the (now first class) environment. `this-env` evaluates to the current environment.
-Note that used bindings,`this-env` in the following example, are automatically captured as usual.
+Peeling the functional layer off a closure leaves the (now first class) environment. `Env/this` evaluates to the current environment.
+Note that used bindings,`Env/this` in the following example, are automatically captured as usual.

 ```
-  (let (foo 42) this-env)
+  (let (foo 42) Env/this)

-(foo:42 this-env:(prim this-env))
+(foo:42 Env/this:(prim Env/this))
 ```

 Dealing directly with the environment allows composing data and code in a more flexible, performant and convenient form.

 ```
-  (let (super this-env
+  (let (super Env/this
         Counter (fun ((n 0))
                   (fun inc ((d 1)) (super/inc n d))
-                  this-env)
+                  Env/this)
         c (Counter))
     (for 3 (c/inc))
     (c/inc -1))